28 Jul A Powerful And Effective Kettlebell Workout: “The Skill Session”

 - Perform “the skill session” workout as outlined (save and print the PDF below)

-- Choose the “most appropriate” size kettlebell for the task, but understand the goal is improving your technique.
+- Choose the “most appropriate” size kettlebell for the task, but understand the first goal is improving your skill

-- How often you use this depends on where you are with your kettlebell skills, but no matter where you are, it’s necessary for each us to continue to develop the fundamentals – that’s where this session is essential
+- How often you use this depends on where you are with your kettlebell skills, but no matter where you are, it’s necessary for each of us to continue to develop the fundamentals – that’s where this session is essential

 To get a FREE PDF of this workout, click here to save and download.